Mausam5055/Directionless/README.md

 ## 📖 Overview

+The primary goal of this platform is to identify underlying emotional barriers and design innovative solutions that encourage individuals to seek timely healthcare support for depression.
+By leveraging an immersive, high-performance animated web experience, the project breaks down stigmas and creates a visually engaging, empathetic environment.

-This project is a highly optimized, modularized web experience.
-Originally a monolithic architecture, the codebase has been aggressively refactored into a scalable component-based structure using a custom Vite HTML plugin, segmented CSS modules, and isolated third-party engine scripts.
-It utilizes high-performance animation libraries alongside robust modular TypeScript logic to deliver a flawless 60fps experience.
+Behind the scenes, this highly interactive experience is powered by a robust modular architecture utilizing custom Vite plugins, segmented CSS, isolated engine scripts, and type-safe TypeScript logic to deliver a flawless 60fps emotional journey.

 ---